JujuAdams/Vinyl/docs/5.0/Configuration.md

 ?> The effect chain name `main` is a special case that refers to the main audio bus.
 Any audio that is played _without_ explicitly being played through a named effect chain will instead play on the `main` effect chain.
 Effectively the `main` effect chain is the "fallback" or "default" effect chain to use.

 You should define an effect bus as an array of individual effects.
 An effect chain may have up to 8 effects i.e. the array for an effect bus should have no more than 8 elements.
 You can see an example of an effect bus definition at the end of this section.

+Any effect that has the "number" datatype can also be set to a knob.
+For example, the property definition `mix: @effectWetness` will set up the `effectWetness` knob to control the mix property of an effect.

 Effects added to an effect chain can be one of the following types: